JoseRuiz01/CompanyAnalysis/README.md

-# Different Bussiness Analysis and Propossal
+# Different Bussiness Analysis and Proposal